 6. Improve Lighting Inside and Around Your Building

-Making sure your building has adequate lighting inside and out is important for safety in general and it is also one of the ways to improve commercial building security.
+Making sure your building has adequate lighting inside and out is important for safety in general.
+It is also one of the ways to improve commercial building security and to improve security at outdoor shopping centers.
 Brightly lit areas make it harder for suspicious activity to occur simply because it’s hard to hide and makes those areas less desirable targets.

 If there are areas that do not need to be well-lit at all times, you can opt for lighting connected with motion detectors.
 This helps keep things more energy-efficient while still providing the security benefits that come with good lighting.